 Quyen chairs a symposium titled, "Understanding the experiences, fears, and effects of discrimination among Asian Americans during COVID-19", and presents data from our mixed-methods COVID

-project at ABCT, while Joyce serves as discussant.
+project at ABCT, while Dr. Yang serves as discussant.

-Joyce was invited to lecture at the Center for Cross Cultural Research (CCCR) at Western Washington University in Bellingham, WA.
+Dr. Yang was invited to speak at the Center for Cross Cultural Research (CCCR) at Western Washington University in Bellingham, WA.
 She also led a methods workshop titled "Integrating qualitative and quantitative approaches in mixed methods research" for researchers and trainees at CCCR.